UC education allowed couple to make mark on Cincinnati

 After a long, impactful career in the public sector, Deatrick returned to Cincinnati in 2022 after the death of his wife Linda Deatrick, MAE ‘74.
 He decided to support the place that had been a constant thread in their lives.

-Grateful for his degree from the College of Engineering and Applied Sciences, he wanted to help support that pipeline of future civil engineers.
+Grateful for his degree from the College of Engineering and Applied Science, he wanted to help support that pipeline of future civil engineers.
 The Deatrick Family Endowed Scholarship for Civil Engineering will support third-year students.

 In honor of Linda’s career, education and master’s degree from the College of Design, Architecture, Art, and Planning (DAAP), The Deatrick Family Endowed Scholarship for DAAP will be awarded to third-year students majoring in art education.